 Vesicles and lysosomes

-Vesicles are small, membrane-bound spherical sacs which facilitate the metabolism, transport and storage of molecules.
-Vesicles are produced in the both the Golgi apparatus and the endoplasmic reticulum.
-They can also be made from parts of the cell membrane.
-Vesicles can be classified according to their contents and function, for example, transport vesicles are responsible for the transport of molecules within the cell.
+Vesicles are small, membrane-bound spherical sacs involved in the metabolism, transport, and storage of molecules within the cell.
+They are formed by both the Golgi apparatus and the endoplasmic reticulum, and can also bud off from the cell membrane.
+Vesicles are classified based on their contents and function—for example, transport vesicles move molecules between different parts of the cell.

-Lysosomes are formed by the Golgi apparatus or the endoplasmic reticulum and contain powerful enzymes that can digest cell structures and food molecules such as carbohydrates and proteins.
-Lysosomes are abundant in animal cells that ingest food through food vacuoles.
-When a cell dies, the lysosome releases its enzymes and digests the cell.
+Lysosomes are a specific type of vesicle produced by the Golgi apparatus or endoplasmic reticulum.
+They contain powerful enzymes capable of breaking down cellular components and food molecules such as carbohydrates and proteins.
+Lysosomes are especially abundant in animal cells that take in food via vacuoles.
+When a cell dies, lysosomes release their enzymes to break down and recycle the cell’s components.

 Next: Cell Structure and Function Part 2– The Cell Membrane